Panda Coding School

 Each resume gets embedded into a vector space.
 When a job description comes in, I:

-This two-stage approach keeps costs manageable — the vector search is cheap, and the LLM only processes the top candidates.
+The two-stage approach keeps costs manageable.
+Vector search is cheap, and the LLM only touches the top candidates.

 What Failed

-Pure embedding similarity wasn't enough.
+1. Pure embedding similarity wasn't enough.
 Two resumes with similar embedding scores could have very different actual relevance.
-The LLM scoring stage was essential.
+The LLM scoring step turned out to be essential, not optional.

-Resume parsing is a nightmare.
-Every format, every layout, every encoding issue.
+2. Resume parsing is a nightmare.
+Every format, every layout, every encoding quirk.
 I spent 3x more time on parsing than I budgeted.

-Initial latency was too high.
+3. Initial latency was way too high.
 Processing a single resume took 8 seconds.
-I had to add async processing and a queue system.
+I had to add async processing and a proper queue system.

 What I'd Do Differently

-- Start with structured input instead of parsing free-form resumes
+• Start with structured input instead of trying to parse free-form resumes

-- Use a smaller model for initial filtering, save GPT-4 for final scoring
+• Use a smaller model for initial filtering and save GPT-4 for final scoring

-- Build the queue system from day one — don't bolt it on later
+• Build the queue system from day one rather than bolting it on later

 Results